 Work in feature film as an art director includes such projects as Posse and the classic western Tombstone; The Chamber; Wag the Dog; Hearts in Atlantis; Austin Powers in Goldmember; and Legally Blonde 2.
 Worthington recently the designed the film Lyle, Lyle, Crocodile, based on the beloved children’s book The House on East 88th Street; and the upcoming Focus Features film Lisa Frankenstein, written by Diablo Cody, slated for a Fall 2023 release.

 Worthington is a six-time Art Directors Guild Award winner for outstanding production design and has received 13 nominations.
 He has also been nominated for nine Emmy Awards, winnning in 2021 for his work on WandaVision.

-Worthington holds a B.A. from Reed College in theatre and an M.F.A. in set design from Carnegie Mellon University.
-He teaches graduate-level production design classes at the UCLA School of Theater, Film and Television.
+Worthington holds a B.A. in Theatre from Reed College and an M.F.A. in Scene Design from the Carnegie Mellon School of Drama.